 For heat pumps, American Standard scored best for failure rate (31 percent), and York rated worst (50 percent).
 Carrier (38 percent) and Trane (37 percent) again scored fairly well.

-In addition to checking out Consumer Reports’ independent ratings, ask top-rated companies for their recommendations; after all, good companies won’t want to install equipment that breaks down often.
+But before committing to one brand, ask top-rated companies for their recommendations; after all, good companies won’t want to install equipment that breaks down often.

-But keep in mind that it is widely agreed in the industry that the quality of equipment is much less important than the quality of its installation.
+And know that it’s widely agreed in the industry that the quality of equipment is much less important than the quality of its installation.
 As one contractor told us, “It just doesn’t matter too much.
 If I take the time to install the equipment properly, I can put in the biggest-piece-of-junk furnace and make it hum for 20 years.”